andresvourakis/data-scientist-handbook/README.md

-# Aspiring Data Scientist Handbook 2024
+# Data Scientist Handbook 2024

 **Curated resources (Free & Paid) to help aspiring data scientists learn, grow, and break into the field of data science.**